3ahmnm1920-mep3/NakedOptics_InstaGramFilter_inner/README.md

 ## Concept

-(Snowflakes falling down, Screen steams up after opening your mouth wide enough), red nose and icicles for a freezing Winter feeling
+(Snowflakes falling down, Screen steams up after opening your mouth wide enough), red nose and icicles for a freezing Winter feeling, maybe put a soft blue colorfilter over it so it looks even more cold

 ## Idea